gromnitsky/watchthis/README.md

 	$ npm install watchthis

-* watches directories recursively
+* Watches directories recursively.
 * [anymatch](https://github.com/es128/anymatch) style exclude patterns
-* debounces events
+* Debounces events.
-* ignores all new events while a user-provided command is running (if there were changes during the run, it reruns the command 1 time once more)
+* Ignores all new events while a user-provided command is running (if there were changes during the run, it reruns the command 1 time once more).
+* Uses [chokidar](https://github.com/paulmillr/chokidar) under the hood.

 ## Requirements